alexfacehead/SimpleChess/README.md

+# Simple Python Chess by alexfacehead

-This project was made by alexfacehead in Python.
-It does not implement castling, en passant, or pawn promotion.
-These are to-be-implemented, and I welcome any advice on simplifying modularization.
-Enjoy the simple crappy chess game.
+This is a simple chess game implemented in Python.
+It currently does not support castling, en passant, or pawn promotion.
+These features are planned for future implementation, and any advice on simplifying modularization is welcome.
+Enjoy this minimalistic chess game!

-Features:
+## Features
-- Scoreboard (in red, both sides)
+- Scoreboard displayed in red for both sides
-- Undo move button by pressing `u`
+- Undo move functionality using the `u` key
-- Piece logic for everything but castling and en passant
+- Piece logic for all moves except castling and en passant
-- Turn-based, can't cheat!

-**Install Instructions**

-**For Windows**:
-1. Have a working Python install.
+- Turn-based gameplay with no cheating allowed

+## Installation Instructions

+### For Windows:
+1. Ensure you have Python installed on your system.
-2. Have a working `pip` install for Windows (skip to step 3 if you already have one)
+2. Ensure you have `pip` installed for Windows (skip to step 3 if you already have it).
-3. Run `game.exe` in /python_chess/dist/
+3. Run `game.exe` in the `/python_chess/dist/` folder.

-**For Linux**:
-1. Have a working Python install.
+### For Linux:
+1. Ensure you have Python installed on your system.
-2. Have a working `pip` install (skip to step 3 if you already have one)
+2. Ensure you have `pip` installed (skip to step 3 if you already have it).
-3. Install `pygame` library using `pip install pygame`
+3. Install the `pygame` library using `pip install pygame`.
-4. Execute `chmod +x run_game.sh` if on Linux
+4. Make the `run_game.sh` script executable by running `chmod +x run_game.sh`.
-5. Execute `./run_game.sh` and enjoy!
+5. Execute the script using `./run_game.sh` and enjoy the game!

+This README was optimized by GPT-4.